Mark 14.45-52,

 Jesus, still in command.

-John shows it a little better than the other gospels: Jesus was always in control.
-Always in command.
+Jesus was always in control of the situation.
+John shows it a little better than the other gospels, but you can see it in there as well.
+He was always in command.
 Always had the final decision as to whether he’d be taken by the posse sent to get him.

 When the crowd announced they’d come for Jesus the Nazarene (